-MBA Reapplication Essay questions are loud and clear: How have you improved your profile since your last application?
-Unlike other essays, re-applicant essay clearly asks to show improvement i.e., the skills and experiences you have gained since the last time you have applied.
+MBA Reapplication Essay questions are loud and clear: "How have you improved your profile since your last application?"
+Unlike other essays, the MBA re-application essay clearly asks candidates to delineate the areas in which they have improved i.e. the skills and experiences that the candidate has gained since the last application.

 MBA Reapplication Essay: Things to consider before you reapply